All Episodes

 There is some disagreement of how many planes there are.

-Some say there are seven lower planes, some say there are five.
+Some say there are five.

 The question is, it's like the devil are in the details, as they say.

-So, it's a lot like the work of the Monroe Institute.
+So it's a lot like the work of the Monroe Institute.

 Well, the Monroe Institute, you understand, Monroe Institute, they're developing techniques of taking you out of body.